 Visa to Cambodia

 U.S. citizens need a valid passport and a visa to travel to Cambodia, but there’s no need to worry about the visa in advance.
-You can get one right at all three Cambodia international airports and at various border crossings in Thailand, Vietnam, and Laos.
+You can get one upon landing in one of three Cambodia international airports and at various border crossings in Thailand, Vietnam, and Laos.
 All you need is $30 in cash and a 3″ x 4″ photo of yourself (it will cost you an additional $2 if you don’t have one).